Border security and management

 Key deliverables and ongoing projects of the BSM Programme include:

-- Development and dissemination of reference material and guidance tools including modules on cross-border travel cycle pertaining to air, maritime, rail and bus travel
+- Development and dissemination of reference material and guidance tools including modules on cross-border travel cycles pertaining to air, maritime, rail and bus travel.

 Programme’s coordination role

-UNCCT’s BSM Programme is intended to be flexible in nature to allow for close coordination and build on existing efforts of key UN Global Counter-Terrorism Coordination Compact partner entities, regional and/or sub-regional bodies, as well as to address the ever-changing threat landscape, and most critically, to meet the evolving needs and requirements of Member States.
-UNCCT works closely with UNODC, IOM, CTED and others implementing the Programme.
+UNCCT’s BSM Programme is intended to be flexible in nature to allow for close coordination and the ability to build upon existing efforts of key UN Global Counter-Terrorism Coordination Compact partner entities, regional and/or sub-regional bodies, as well as to address the ever-changing threat landscape, and most critically, to meet the evolving needs and requirements of Member States.
+UNCCT works closely with UNODC, IOM, WCO, IMO, INTERPOL and others in implementing the Programme.
+UNCCT also coordinates closely with CTED, drawing on assessments and recommendations related to border management.

-Examples of UNCCT’s Border Security and Management Programme impact include:
+Projected Outcomes of UNCCT’s Border Security and Management Programme include:

 - Assisted Member States have enhanced awareness of good practices in all modes of cross-border transportation: land, air, sea and rail and related risk assessment and identification technologies.

-- Assisted Member States have increased awareness and understanding of Advanced Passenger Information (API) as a tool for enhancing BSM and stemming the flow of FTFs.
+- Assisted Member States have increased awareness and understanding of Advance Passenger Information (API) systems as a tool for enhancing BSM and stemming the flow of FTFs.

 - Assisted Member States have improved institutional training on BSM as it relates to counter-terrorism and stemming the flow of FTFs.